bbhart/cardano-linux-pkg/Readme.md

 ### What's not working.

-Currently, when I run Daedalus, I get the following error in the electon Console:
+Currently, when I run Daedalus, I get the following error in the electron Console:
 ```
 Uncaught Error: Cannot find module "daedalus-client-api"
 ```